JazCodes/Resume/README.txt

-### Twitter Analyser Website
+### Resume Website

-this is my awesome twitter website
+this is my awesome Resume website